 We caught a ride back to town and grabbed lunch at a restaurant on the square.
 The shared patacone (shredded and thinly pressed unripe plantain that is fried into something similar to potato chips) with beef and cheese and a few sauces to add some flavour was great.
 An excellent refresher after our hike!

 We enjoyed a stroll around the square and nearby streets.
 Lots and lots of shops and restaurants are located here, many stores selling hand crafted work, interesting clothing and much more.
 Refreshing to not see a single brand name, other than pop and beer brands marketed by restaurants.
 The vibe was really positive around the square on pedestrian-only streets filled with people having fun and doing their shopping.

 Walked back to the hotel and spent some time catching up on communications.
-We were very glad to be here, warm and dry because about 4:30 pm the rain started coming down in buckets.
-It wouldn’t be much fun hiking down from the Valle de Cocora or riding in a Jeep back in this!
+We were very glad to be here, warm and dry because about 4:30 pm the rain came down in torrents.
+It wouldn’t be much fun hiking from the Valle de Cocora or riding in a Jeep in this!

 We noticed Steve and Eva’s bikes parked here when we got back from our walk however they were out doing their own exploring and got caught in the rain.
 By the time they got back to the hotel they were soaked and cold so we didn’t meet for dinner.